Quantitative concatenation for polynomial box norms: Concatenation of averages of higher-degree seminorms

 \section{Concatenation of averages of higher-degree seminorms}

 In the previous section, we showed how to concatenate an average of degree-$1$ box norms with polynomial directions.
 The argument becomes significantly more complicated when we deal with higher-degree box norms.
 In the degree-$1$ setting, applying the Cauchy--Schwarz inequality (as in the proof of Proposition \ref{P: concatenation 1-deg}) did not cause the degree of the box norm to increase.
-This pleasant property ceases to hold in the setting of higher-degree box norms; rather, each application of the Cauchy--Schwarz and Gowers-Cauchy--Schwarz Inequalities will involve passing to norms of much higher degree.
-The objective of the present section is to carry out this higher-degree argument.
+This pleasant property ceases to hold in the setting of higher-degree box norms; rather, each application of the Cauchy--Schwarz and Gowers-Cauchy--Schwarz inequalities will involve passing to norms of much higher degree.
+The objective of the present section is to carry out this higher-degree argument, along the lines of the prior work of the second author~\cite{Kuc23}.
 As noted in the proof outline, this stage of the concatenation arguments works for any box norms, not necessarily those that come out of PET and involve polynomials.
-To emphasize the robustness of this part of the concatenation argument, we phrase the results in this section in a more abstract setting of an average of box norms on an arbitrary finitely generated abelian group $G$.
+To emphasize the robustness of this part of the concatenation argument, we phrase the results in this section in a more abstract setting of an average of box norms on an arbitrary countable abelian group $G$.
 We will thus deal with expressions of the form

 where $I$ is a finite indexing set and $H_{1i}, \ldots, H_{si}\subseteq G$ are finite nonempty multisets for each $i \in I$.
 In our applications, the set $I$ will be $\uh\in[\pm H]^{r}$, and the {multisets} $H_{1i}, \ldots, H_{si}$ for $i\in I$ will be the sets for $\uh\in[\pm H]^r$.